 How do women experience gender barriers in business?
 Do all women see gender as a barrier, or do there exist bigger, more important questions related to overall equity?
 When I asked four women about their experiences in business, they dug deep into the question; their replies were unexpected and eye-opening.
 This piece for The Rochester Business Journal, a local business-focused weekly, is an example of how a story can unfold unexpectedly.

-Read my article to find out what they had to say.
+Read my article find out what they had to say.

 This story examining the current state of contraception---access, in particular---was the most important piece of writing I've ever done.
 The Rochester Business Journal, a local business-focused weekly, includes a themed Special Report section.
 My piece for the Women's Health Special Report explores how the issues surrounding contraception impact women across the socioeconomic spectrum.
 I spent weeks researching the topic and interviewing women who have dedicated their careers to educating women and people with a female reproductive system about contraception options.

 Please read the work I am most proud of; share it with all the women AND men in your life!

 Talking with four accomplished, professional women about what they read for inspiration was a treat for this writer.
 The Rochester Business Journal, a local business-focused weekly, publishes a special supplement in conjunction with the annual Athena Awards celebration.
 The Athena Awards are known as Rochester’s premier business awards and aim to celebrate the area’s most influential professional women for their significant contributions to our community – personally and professionally.

-Read my article about what inspiring women read for their own inspiration.
+Read about what these inspiring women read for their own inspiration.

 Adirondack Life is a a glossy outdoor lifestyle magazine focused on the Adirondack region and North Country of New York State, with a national circulation of 50,000.

 The idea for my story pitch came from the Betty Murphy article I wrote for Suburban News.